fasterthanlime/ooc-docs/source/language/bindings/simple.rst

 	print: extern(print_entry) func -> Int
     }

-Now, we've added some "extern member functions" very easily.
+Now, we've added some "extern methods" very easily.
 Like we did for the struct members, we just pass the real name of the C function to the ``extern`` keyword.
 In the argument list, we let out the first argument (the *this pointer*).